sictweb/bti425-2020/notes/angular-forms-data.md

 #### 1. Example - simple string

 Assume that a component has a single `input` element that is used in a "search" task.
-In the component code, we simply define a property to hold the search text, and that's it, we're done:
+In the component code, we define a simple property to hold the search text, and that's it, we're done:
 ```ts
 searchText: string;
 ```